-0612-543: ADVANCED TOPICS IN DATABASE SYSTEM DESIGN CR: 3 PR: 0612-541 or Consent of
+0612-543: ADVANCED TOPICS IN DATABASE SYSTEM DESIGN CR: 3 PR: 0612-541 or Consent of Instructor

-Instructor Design implementation database and of management systems in support of advanced technologies and applications, such as: geographical information systems (GIS) temporal and spatial databases, multimedia databases data mining data warehousing, distributed database systems, or other advanced topics in the area of database and information systems.
+Design and implementation οf management systems in support of advanced technologies applications, such and geographical information systems (GIS) temporal and spatial databases, multimedia databases data mining data warehousing, distributed database systems, or other advanced topics in the area of database and information systems.
 We will focus on current issues in database and information system design.